The Monster (song): Commercial performance

 In Canada, the song debuted at number one on the Canadian Hot 100, selling 54,000 downloads, making it Eminem's highest selling debut week in Canada for a single since his song "Berzerk," which sold 50,000 downloads in its debut week.

 In the United Kingdom, "The Monster" entered at number one on the UK Singles Chart on November 3, 2013―for the week ending date November 9, 2013―selling 74,674 copies, despite being released on the previous Tuesday, and having a 48-hour disadvantage on the rest of the week's new singles.
 The song however, sold 96,059 copies the following week it dropped to number two, selling more copies than it did on the week it reached number one.
 The song marked Eminem and Rihanna's eighth number one single in that country of their careers respectively.
 It became Eminem's first single to top the chart as a lead artist since "Like Toy Soldiers" in 2005.
 Eminem however was featured on Akon's chart topping single "Smack That" in 2006.
 As for Rihanna, the chart topper placed her with Elvis Presley and The Beatles in the chart's history, as just one of three acts to have scored seven number ones in Britain over seven consecutive years.
 The song was commercially successful around Europe, reaching the top of the charts in eight countries and entered the top 10 in every territory it charted in.

+Thus, in France, the song debuted atop the Singles Chart, becoming Rihanna's fifth number one and Eminem's first and only one.
+It was also Eminem's highest-charting debut in the country since "Love The Way You Lie" with Rihanna in 2010.

+The song also reached or debuted at the summit in Norway, Switzerland, Croatia, Finland, Slovakia, the Netherlands, Poland, Slovenia and Sweden and top ten in Germany, Belgium, Denmark, Spain, Hungary and Italy.

 In Asia and Oceania, the single was a huge hit reaching the top position in many countries, including Australia and Lebanon where it spent seven weeks at number one in "The Official Lebanese Top 20".